 edition is developed based on the AlwaysOn technology.
 It is supported only for SQL

 Server.
-By default, when you purchase the Cluster Edition, your database system consists
+By default, if you select the Cluster Edition, your database system consists

-of only a primary instance and a secondary instance.
-You must purchase read-only instances
+of only one primary instance and one secondary instance.
+You must create read-only

-For more information, see Cluster Edition (AlwaysOn Edition).
+For more information, see ApsaraDB for RDS Cluster Edition.

 |Production databases for large- and medium-sized enterprises, such as online retailers, automobile companies, and ERP providers|